Kayalvaer/kay-alvaer-FM2sp2081-semester-project2_spaceX-ca_06-12-2020/README.md

 ### 1.4 Wireframes

 Paper wireframes and Mockup on figma was designed for the project.
-Most of the work was done on paper because of the strategic placing of the board nodes which were challenging.The mockups were designed with [Figma](https://www.figma.com/proto/JByjPwrRtqQ5uZejpJUT8h/Untitled?node-id=3%3A0&scaling=min-zoom)
+Most of the work was done on paper.The mockups were designed with [Figma](https://www.figma.com/proto/JByjPwrRtqQ5uZejpJUT8h/Untitled?node-id=3%3A0&scaling=min-zoom)

 The wireframes were as follows:
 ![paper wireframes](assets/imgs/paper-drafts.png)

-**Note:** I changed the layout of site many times.
+**Note:** I changed the layout of site two times.

 <span id="features"></span>